State and Local Policy Database

 Water Plant Efficiency and Self-Generation

-While the water utility has not adopted a strategic energy management approach, Minneapolis’s Water Works is included in the 1.5% annual goal to reduce energy use in city facilities.
+Minneapolis’s Water Works (a city water park) is included in the 1.5% annual goal to reduce energy use in city facilities.
 Metropolitan Council Environmental Services (Metro) came very close to meeting its 2015 energy goal of reducing energy purchases by 25% from 2006 levels.
 After reaching 23% reductions, a new goal was set to further reduce energy purchases by 10% between 2015 and 2020.
 Specific strategies to meet the goals include optimizing aeration processes, installing the Blue Lake wastewater treatment plant digester, installing the non-condensing steam turbine at the Metro wastewater treatment plant, and replacing the return- and waste-activated sludge pump drives at Metro.

 The Metropolitan Wastewater Treatment Plant currently uses incinerators to burn the biosolids removed from the treated water to create energy for the operations of the plant.
 At the Blue Lake wastewater treatment plant, methane biogas recovered from the digester facility replaces 9 million BTU/hour of natural gas that powers the solids facility.